jahnfirth/IBM_Data_Science/README.md

 # IBM Data Science

-This master repo contains notebooks associated with the IBM Data Science course
+This repo contains notebooks associated with the final IBM Data Science project.

+Get in touch: jahnfirth [at] gmail [dot] com